project-anomalia/anomalia/README.md

 }
 ```

+If the correlation algorithm accepts any additional parameters (see different implementations), you can pass them as a
+ `float64` slice to the `WithMethod(method, options)` method.

 ## TODO / Suggestions

-- Build CLI tool for rapid experimentation
+- CLI tool for rapid experimentation
-- Add more algorithms such as STL with LOESS
+- More algorithms such as STL with LOESS
-- Add benchmarks
+- Benchmarks
+- Move to a separate organization

 ## Resources